EVO ICL and Nearsightedness

 Laser procedures such as LASIK are one of the possible treatment options for myopia in adults.
 A laser beam of light reshapes the cornea by removing a small amount of eye tissue.
 The amount of myopia that LASIK can correct is limited by the amount of corneal tissue that can be safely removed.

-Many patients are finding the Visian ICL to be a great alternative refractive surgeries including LASIK, photorefractive keratectomy (PRK), incisional surgeries, or other means to correct myopia such as contact lenses and eye glasses.
+Many patients are finding the EVO ICL to be a great alternative to refractive surgeries including LASIK, photorefractive keratectomy (PRK), incisional surgeries, or other means to correct myopia such as contact lenses and eye glasses.

-With its ability to correct moderate to high nearsightedness (-3.0 to –15.0 diopters (D)), and the reduction of nearsightedness in patients with up to -20 diopters (D), Visian ICL has a 99 percent satisfaction rate among patients who’ve had it performed.
+With its ability to correct moderate to high nearsightedness (-3.0 to –15.0 diopters (D)), and the reduction of nearsightedness in patients with up to -20 diopters (D), EVO ICL has a 99.4 percent satisfaction rate among patients who’ve had it performed.

 Start seeing the world clearly through your natural eyes.
-Find out if Visian ICL is right for you by scheduling a consultation with a doctor near you today.
+Find out if EVO ICL is right for you by scheduling a consultation with a doctor near you today.

 Important Safety Information